animusdeo/CallOptionExchange/README.md

    - **Restrictions**:
      - Cannot finalize a SecurityIssuanceInstruction without the IPA’s authorization.
      - For this proof of concept (POC), only one Dealer is allowed to participate in each DVP, RVP, issuance, or redemption instruction.

+### EthereumSecurity

+An EthereumSecurity is a contract that represents debt owed by the Issuer of the security towards its holder (e.g. the IPA).
+The Issuer raises capital by borrowing money from investors (represented by the IPA) and pays a fixed interest to the holder.
+On the maturity date, the Issuer must repay the debt owed in full.

 ### Instructions